 In the past, thieves have used guns to steal property belonging to others.
 Today, one of the most effective weapons is a mouse.

 It takes more than antivirus software to safeguard a business' computing resources and data.
-Taking steps to secure your computer not only helps you keep your data safe, it demonstrates your commitment to protecting the business' network and all data created, stored, and shared over the network by the entire company.
+Taking steps to secure your computer not only helps you keep your data safe, but it also demonstrates your commitment to protecting the business' network and all data created, stored, and shared over the network by the entire company.
 We examine fundamental ways to help protect the integrity of your customers' priceless.